MikeKSmith/The_Lazy_Producer/docs/015-Tools-Audio_Effects.md

 ## Valhalla Supermassive

 Here's a third-party effect I couldn't do without.
-Valhalla Supermassive is a free audio effect plugin from Valhalla DSP <https://valhalladsp.com/shop/reverb/valhalla-supermassive/>.
+[Valhalla Supermassive](https://valhalladsp.com/shop/reverb/valhalla-supermassive/) is a free audio effect plugin from Valhalla DSP.
 It's a staple of ambient and drone producers because a) it's free and b) it has some MASSIVE reverb algorithms (duh!).
 Suffice to say it does exactly what it says on the tin - massive reverbs.
 But what Valhalla have done rather well is to combine algorithms and delay lines so that some of its algorithms behave more like delays, while some act more like reverbs.
 They also have algorithms that combine both - early delay turning into massive reverb.
 Some have short attack, some much longer.
 One of my personal favourites is the "Benson Arizona" preset which will turn ANYTHING into a massive drone.
 Combine this with Paul Stretch, as discussed in @ref(tools-paul-stretch) and you'll have instant drones.

 To be honest, all of Valhalla DSP's plugins are excellent and reasonably priced.
 I particularly like the Shimmer device to add shimmer and pitch shift reverb to sounds.
 Their Delay plugin provides a wide variety of delay types, including tape delay (complete with wobble and drive) but also usefully a reverse delay (where the original audio is played backwards in the delay).
 I like the latter as the delayed line comes back transformed compared to the input.
 Again this adds some interest to the part.